Overview of the DESI Legacy Imaging Surveys: Data Releases from the Legacy Surveys

-As of April 2018, the two most recent data releases are DR5 (containing all the DECaLS data obtained through 2017 May) and DR6 (containing all the MzLS and BASS data obtained through 2017 December 9 and 2017 June 25, respectively); see Table~\ref{tab:drs}.
-Together, DR5+DR6 jointly cover nearly the entire DESI footprint and have significant overlap.
-The DR5 data release presents DECaLS data over $\approx$7,400~deg$^2$ in $g$-band, 8,000~deg$^2$ in $r$-band, and 10,200~deg$^2$ in $z$-band, with 6,800~deg$^2$ of coverage in all three bands.
-There are approximately 680 million unique sources in DR5 spread over 176,811 bricks.
+As of December 2018, the two most recent data releases are DR6 (containing all the MzLS and BASS data obtained through 2017 December 9 and 2017 June 25, respectively) and DR7 (containing all the DECaLS data obtained through 2018 March); see Table~\ref{tab:drs}.
+Together, DR6+DR7 jointly cover nearly the entire DESI footprint and have significant overlap.
+The DR7 data release presents DECaLS data over $\approx$9,766~deg$^2$ in $g$-band, 9,853~deg$^2$ in $r$-band, and 10,610~deg$^2$ in $z$-band, with 9,298~deg$^2$ of coverage in all three bands.
+There are approximately 835 million unique sources in DR7 spread over 180,102 bricks.
 The DR6 data release presents MzLS+BASS data covering $\approx$4,400~deg$^2$ in $g$-band, 4,400~deg$^2$ in $r$-band, and 5,300~deg$^2$ in $z$-band, with $\approx$3,900~deg$^2$ with three-band coverage.
 There are approximately 310 million unique sources in DR6 spread over 92,287 bricks.
-Approximately 11,430 bricks overlap between DR5 and DR6 and contain more than 1000 objects each.
+Approximately 7500 bricks overlap between DR6 and DR7, each containing more than 1000 objects.